Golden Age of Piracy: Effect on popular culture

-Stories and histories from the Golden Age form the foundation for many modern depictions of pirates and piracy.
-A General History of the Pirates (1724) by Captain Charles Johnson is the prime source for the biographies of many well known pirates of the Golden Age, providing an extensive account of the period.
-In giving an almost mythical status to the more colorful characters such as the notorious English pirates Blackbeard and Calico Jack, it is likely that the author used considerable license in his accounts of pirate conversations.
-In 2002, English naval historian David Cordingly wrote an introduction to Johnson's 1724 book, stating: "it has been said, and there seems no reason to question this, that Captain Johnson created the modern conception of pirates."
+Stories and histories from the Golden Age form the foundation of many modern depictions of pirates and piracy.
+A General History of the Pirates (1724) by Captain Charles Johnson is the source of many biographies of well-known pirates, providing an extensive account of the period.
+Johnson gives an almost mythical status to the more colorful characters such as Blackbeard or John Rackham.
+In 2002, English naval historian David Cordingly wrote an introduction to Johnson's 1724 book, stating: "...Captain Johnson created the modern conception of pirates."
 Johnson's book influenced the pirate literature of Robert Louis Stevenson and J. M. Barrie.
-Such literary works as Stevenson's Treasure Island and Barrie's Peter Pan, while romanticized, drew heavily on pirates and piracy for their plots.

-Various claims and speculation about their overall image, attire, fashion, dress code, etc. have been made and contributed to their fanciful mystery and lore.
-For example, men wore earrings as the value of the gold or silver earring was meant to pay for their burial if they were lost at sea and their body washed ashore.
-They were also worn for superstitious reasons, believing the precious metals had magical healing powers.
+The mystique of pirates is partly related to attributes of real pirates.
+For example, they wore earrings in hopes that the gold or silver would be used to pay for a decent burial when they died.
+They also wore earrings for superstitious reasons, believing the precious metals had magical healing powers.

-More recently, even less accurate depictions of historical-era pirates (e.g., Talk Like a Pirate Day) have advanced to the forefront.
-However, these phenomena have only served to advance the romantic image of piracy and its treasure-burying swashbucklers in popular culture.
+More recently, we see even less accurate depictions of historical-era pirates (e.g., Talk Like a Pirate Day), continuing the romantic image of the pirate as a treasure-burying swashbuckler in popular culture.